 Q: Which growth strategy should a seed-stage SaaS choose first?

 A: Focus on product-led tactics and content to validate product-market fit.
-Prioritize moves that create rapid feedback loopsâfreemium trials, viral invites, and content that targets top-of-funnel questions.
+Prioritize moves that create rapid feedback loops, such as freemium trials, viral invites, and content that targets top-of-funnel questions.

 Q: How do I measure if a referral program is working?

 A: Track your k-factor (invitations per user Ă conversion rate) and monitor CAC, LTV, and conversion velocity for referred users.
-If k > 1, you have viral growth; otherwise iterate on incentives and friction.
+If k > 1, you have viral growth; otherwise iterate on incentives and reduce friction.

 Q: When is usage-based pricing a good fit?

-A: When product value scales with consumptionâAPI calls, storage, transactions.
-Ensure you provide transparent billing dashboards and optional caps so customers can predict costs.
+A: When product value scales with consumption â API calls, storage, transactions.
+Provide transparent billing dashboards and optional caps so customers can predict costs.

 đ¸ Get 10x More People SharingWith Zero-Friction Signup